clintharrison/Colorful/README.md

 ### Installation

-Build the extension in Xcode (it was written in version 5—no guarantees are made of backwards compatibility).
+Build the extension in Xcode (it was written in version 5—good luck with other versions).
 Upon successful compilation, it should be placed in:

 `~/Library/Containers/com.codeux.irc.textual/Data/Library/Application Support/Textual IRC/Extensions`